Esterházy: Nomenclature

-The main line of the Esterházy family was generally bilingual, in Hungarian (as a result of their ethnicity) and German (as they were aristocrats of the Austrian Empire).
+The main line of the Esterházy family were generally bilingual, in Hungarian (as a result of their ethnicity) and German (as they were aristocrats of the Austrian Empire).
 Esterházys living in parts of the Kingdom of Hungary where other languages were spoken by the population also spoke those languages, especially Slavic languages in Slavic areas.

 Some family members went by both Hungarian and (rather distinct) German names.
-Thus, Pál Antal (Hungarian) was the same person as Paul Anton (German), and Miklós József was the same person as Nikolaus Josef.
+Thus, Antal Pál (Hungarian) was the same person as Paul Anton (German), and József Miklós was the same person as Nikolaus Josef.
 In discussions written in English, the Esterházy princes are occasionally given English versions of their names, as in "Nicholas".

 The family name is also rendered variously: Eszterházy (Hungarian spelling), Esterházy (German), and Esterhazy (typographic convenience).
 The full family name since the 16th century was Eszterházy de Galántha (later also styled von/of Galanta).
 The Latinised form of the family name, Estoras, in 2009 is used to label fine Esterházy wines.

 The Esterházy family is known for its association with the composer Joseph Haydn (1732–1809), who served as their Kapellmeister.
 Haydn was hired by Prince Paul Anton in 1761, and from 1762 to 1790 served under Paul Anton's successor Nikolaus.
 During the following reign, that of Prince Anton (1790–1794), the Esterházy family mostly did without the services of musicians, and Haydn, retained on a nominal appointment, spent most of this time in trips to England.
 Finally, during the reign of Nikolaus II, Haydn worked for the family on a part-time basis.
-He spent his summers in Eisenstadt and annually composed a mass for the name day of the Prince's wife (and Haydn's friend), Princess Maria Josepha Hermenegild (1768–1845).
+He spent his summers in Eisenstadt and annually composed a mass for the name day of the Prince's wife (and Haydn's friend), Princess Maria Josepha Hermengilde (1768–1845).
 Haydn continued to perform these duties until his health failed in 1802.